XDSEC/WebSocketReflectorX/README.md

 In most cases, you just need run `wsrx connect wss://example.com:443` to start a tunnel proxy.

 The wsrx server is also implemented in the cli daemon, you can run `wsrx serve` and access the manage API at `http://localhost:<port>/pool`.

+## Further Reading

+If you want to know more about the daemon's API, you can read the [API Docs](docs/API.md).

+If you want to intergrate `wsrx` in your own server project, you can read the [crate docs](https://docs.rs/crate/wsrx/latest).

+Also, `wsrx` is a simple tool that using plain WebSocket protocol to tunnel TCP connections, so you can implement your own server / client in other languages you like.
+You can read the [Protocol Docs](docs/PROTOCOL.md) for more information.

 ## Desktop Preview